 The screen should also be sealed tight to avoid water drainages inside.
-The screen should be tinted for use during the day, but should be able to be replaced easily by a clear screen during the night.
-To flush out humidity and prevent fog, the helmet needs to have ventilation points that expels air in the right direction.
+The screen should be tinted for use during the day but should be able to be replaced easily by a clear screen during the night.
+To flush out humidity and prevent fog, the helmet needs to have ventilation points that expel air in the right direction.

 There are riders of all ages wearing both types of helmets.
 To answer the question as to which type is better, open-faced, or full-face, let’s look at both the advantages and disadvantages of both types.

-While the open faced helmets allow the rider to look and feel cool, communicate easily to passersby, hear important sounds such as tyre inflations and give a broader and clearer field of view to the rider without any blind spots, it does not fulfill an essential need of the helmet- it doesn’t give protection to the face and chin.
+While the open-faced helmets allow the rider to look and feel cool, communicate easily to passersby, hear important sounds such as tire inflations and give a broader and clearer field of view to the rider without any blind spots, it does not fulfill an essential need of the helmet- it doesn’t give protection to the face and chin.